miklevin/MikeLev.in/_posts/2023-05-08-python-pandas-dataframes-vs-sql-in-snowflake-data-warehouse.md

 I was also approaching the free and open source software (FOSS) with a fair degree of skepticism, especially on the database front.
-MySQL was gobbled up by Oracle in this time, so even the safest of safe havens were not so safe.
+MySQL was gobbled up by Oracle in this time, so even the safest of safe harbors were not so safe.
 I came to Pandas dataframes slowly, and it wasn't until a good 5 years into Python before I was won over by the Jupyter Notebook and Python pandas-based Data Science revolution.
 And a revolution it was.
 Revelations and revolutions.

 That there were better data-APIs than SQL out there was quite a revelation.
 I mean it's like saying there's better HTML out there.
 Oh wait, there is.
 It's